Chapter 4 BWV 7 Christ unser Herr zum Jordan kam

 The character of the opening dotted rhythm theme is commanding and authoritative but it is not only a reflection of the might of the Jordan.
 Bach must surely have also been struck by the later references to Christ's drowning of 'bitter' death with his own blood.
 Such images are not necessarily explicit in the music of the fantasia but they may well have contributed to the feeling of dramatic awe and powerful majesty that Bach created.

-What other composer, at this time, could bring together such a range of stylistic knowledge, techniques and formal principles to create such an original and fully integrated movement?
+What other composer, at this time, could bring together such a range of stylistic knowledge, techniques and formal principles so as to create an original and fully integrated movement of this stature?

 Bach faced two structural problems, surmounted with such apparent ease that only close analysis reveals the potential difficulties.
 The archaic chorale begins in Em and ends in the dominant key Bm.
 As was traditional at the time, Bach's large-scale movements begin and end in the same key, almost without fail.
 This was one of the significant unifying factors developed as the major/minor system achieved dominance over the modes.
-Here the ritornello structural principle provided the solution.
-At the end of the final choral phrase Bach extends the last tenor note (bars 114-117) to allow the harmony to return to Em which the concluding orchestral ritornello fully re-establishes.
+Here the ritornello structural principle provides the solution to Bach's problem.
+At the end of the final choral phrase he extends the last tenor note (bars 114-117) to allow the harmony to return to Em which the concluding orchestral ritornello fully re-establishes.

-However, while still in the process of establishing this principle of tonic-key coherence within movements, one is reminded of the fact that it is impossible to second-guess Bach.
+However, while focussing upon this principle of tonic-key coherence within movements, one is reminded of the fact that it is impossible to second-guess Bach.
 He creates principles and precedents; and, whenever he feels it appropriate, he breaks them.
 When we come to examine C 68 (chapter 49) we will find that the final chorus, almost uniquely, begins in one key and ends in another.

 The second problem is a perennial one connected with the chorale fantasias.
 Since they were built around the phrases of chorales, and because the short melodies often contained little contrast of key, the challenge Bach set himself was how to keep such massive movements interesting with so little tonal variety.
 If we look at some of his long instrumental movements where he was not inhibited by this problem, we see that the entire skeletal structures were derived from the interchanges between related keys.
 For example, Brandenburg 6/3 has the key structure Bb, F, Bb, Gm, Dm, Bb, F, Bb.
 The double violin concerto's first movement is Dm, Am, Gm, Dm.
 This latter is more conservative, but the music still moves purposefully on its journey from one key to another, enabling certain ideas and episodes to be repeated and recycled at different pitches.